Ian Jobling has extensive experience in “county line” drug cases including R v G and R v L.

-R v A – A who posed as a contractor to enter banks in order to access the safes to enable him to remove funds from the safes.
+R v A – A who posed as a contractor to enter banks to access the safes to enable him to remove funds from the safes.

 R v R – R the first defendant in a multi-million VAT fraud, involving multiple companies.

 R v H – H who was accused of being the UK’s largest supplier of formally legal highs.

 R v R – R accused of being involved in a ticketing fraud, (40,000 pages) involving south-western trains.

 R v F – F as leading counsel in a major sham marriage case involving a church of England vicar.
 The case stayed as an abuse of process after defence applications.